martmannupb/AmoebotSim-2.0/Documentation/user_guide/dev/advanced.md

 ![North-North East movement with marked East bond](~/images/adv_nne_right.png "North-North East movement with marked East bond")

-The Eastern bond of each particle has moved with its head while the Western bond has stayed at the tail, creating a chain of particles pushing each other North-North East.
+The Eastern bond of each amoebot has moved with its head while the Western bond has stayed at the tail, creating a chain of amoebots pushing each other North-North East.

 ### Releasing Bonds

-The contraction movements for all current movement directions cause no problems because each particle is only connected to each neighbor by a single bond and because the bonds are on opposite sides of the particle.
+The contraction movements for all current movement directions cause no problems because each amoebot is only connected to each neighbor by a single bond and because the bonds are on opposite sides of the amoebot.
 To demonstrate a case in which bonds have to be released to allow a movement, we will add two additional movement directions: North-North West and South-South West.
 First, we add the new directions to the array of allowed directions:
 ```csharp